zackbouz1/trainning-hangout/README.md

 #### s201.
 What can you find in the security tab of a repository?
   - [ ] A list of all teh GitHub Issues that have been opened in the repository for security reasons
   - [ ] A list of all best practices that GitHub recommends for software security
-  - [x] A Security Overview of that repository such as vulnerabilities in dependencies, code scanning results, and secret scanning
+  - [x] A Security Overview of that repository such as vulnerabilities in dependencies, code scanning results, and secret scanning findings
   - [ ] Contact information to teh security team at GitHub

 #### s202.
 What is CodeQL?